 The taking of evidence in respect of an alleged fact can be ordered only if the party making the allegation does not have sufficient evidence to prove it.
 In no circumstances may the taking of evidence be ordered in order to compensate for a party’s negligence in assembling the evidence.

-Judges must also limit the choice of measure to what is sufficient for resolving the dispute; they must opt for the simplest and least expensive solution.
+Courts must also limit the choice of measure to what is sufficient for resolving the dispute; they must opt for the simplest and least expensive solution.

 2.4 What different means of proof are there?

-The different means of proof are documentary evidence, oral evidence, presumptions, admission and sworn evidence.
+The different means of proof are documentary evidence, oral evidence, presumptions, admission, and sworn evidence.

 2.5 What are the methods of obtaining evidence from witnesses and do these differ from the means employed to obtain evidence from expert witnesses?
 What are the rules in relation to the submission of written evidence and expert reports/opinions?